Aura Vision Labs – next generation video analytics

-In the retail sector, Aura vision can link customer demographics to their shopping journeys through the store and ultimately the items they purchase at checkout.
+In the retail sector, Aura Vision Labs can link customer demographics to their shopping journeys through the store and ultimately the items they purchase at checkout.
 This achieves a far more comprehensive data coverage than loyalty cards, with a higher accuracy and detail than alternatives like WiFi and Bluetooth tracking.
 Customer identities are also protected in the process as the system doesn’t rely on accessing sensitive personal information.

 “With this novel technology, retail marketers could go beyond simply counting customers,” Daniel continues.
 “Our cloud-based visitor analytics platform gives retailers a live view of visitor numbers by demographic, accompanied by a detailed understanding of their dwell time, the products they interact with and products they go on to buy.
 This gives traditional retailers the crucial data they need to understand their customers, improve conversion rates, act on missed opportunities and target specific segments in unprecedented detail, bridging the data divide with online retailers.”